YunomiXavia/projectDatabase/Document/sql_features.md

     EXEC ViewCountDistinctEmployeesInProjectTeams 1;
 ```

 - ?
-Update total employee count in a project by project_id
+Update total employee count in a project by
+- ?
+Use this procedure with the project_id to update the number_of_employees in the Project table
+- ?
+To update when a employee join or leave a team, get the count of distinct employees in the project's teams and update the number_of_employees in the Project table
 ```sql
     CREATE OR ALTER PROCEDURE CountDistinctEmployeesInProjectTeams
         @ProjectID INT